💡 Quick Summary

 - Primary endpoint — weight loss (completers): 16.6% reduction in body weight

-- Side effect profile: Similar to injectable Wegovy — predominantly gastrointestinal (nausea, diarrhea, vomiting), mostly mild-to-moderate and transient, concentrated in the dose-escalation phase
+- Side effect profile: Similar to injectable Wegovy — predominantly GI (nausea, diarrhea, vomiting), mostly mild-to-moderate and transient during dose escalation

-The earlier OASIS 1 trial, which used a 50 mg dose of oral semaglutide (not the approved dose), showed even higher weight loss (~17.4%), but Novo Nordisk's regulatory submission was based on the 25 mg dose, which the FDA approved.
-Cardiovascular outcomes data for the oral form are still emerging; the cardiovascular indication approved for the pill is supported by existing data from injectable semaglutide's SELECT trial, which demonstrated a 20% reduction in MACE.
+The earlier OASIS 1 trial, which used a 50 mg dose (not the approved dose), showed even higher weight loss (~17.4%), but the regulatory submission was based on the 25 mg dose.
+Cardiovascular outcomes data for the oral form are still emerging; the CV indication is supported by existing data from injectable semaglutide's SELECT trial, which demonstrated a 20% reduction in MACE.

-The Wegovy pill uses a gradual titration to minimize GI side effects, similar to the injectable.
-The dose escalation schedule is:
+The Wegovy pill uses a gradual dose escalation to minimize GI side effects, similar to the injectable.
+For a complete semaglutide dosing breakdown including plateau-busting strategies, see our semaglutide dosing guide.

-Your prescribing physician may slow the titration if you experience significant GI side effects — this is normal and does not mean the medication is not working.
-Most side effects diminish once you stabilize on a dose.
+Your prescribing physician may slow the titration if you experience significant GI side effects — this is normal and does not mean the medication isn't working.
+Most side effects diminish once you stabilize on a given dose.

 How to Take the Wegovy Pill Correctly